Chart Color Schemes

 Health performance in Batemans Bay - South is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Batemans Bay - South faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low, at approximately 47% (around 4,280 people), compared to the national average of 55.3%.
+Approximately 47% (~4,280 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (13.1%) and mental health issues (9.3%).
-Conversely, 56.9% report no medical ailments, slightly lower than Rest of NSW's 59.6%.
-The region has a higher proportion of residents aged 65 and over, at 34.0% (3,093 people), compared to Rest of NSW's 31.7%.
-Health outcomes among seniors present some challenges despite performing better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (13.1%) and mental health issues (9.3%), while 56.9% report no medical ailments, compared to 59.6% in Rest of NSW.
+Residents aged 65 and over comprise 34.0% (3,093 people), higher than the 31.7% in Rest of NSW.
+Health outcomes among seniors show some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health